theRealAph/ScopeLocals/README.md

 need.
 We've already covered hidden parameters for callbacks in some depth, but there are other good ways to use extent locals.

-### Extent locals and recursion

-Sometimes you want to be able to detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
-An extent-local-local variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, test again to see if the thread-local variable is set.
+- *Extent locals and recursion* — Sometimes you want to be able to detect recursion, perhaps because a framework isn't re-entrant or because you want to limit recursion in some way.
+An extentlocal variable provides a way to do this: set it once, invoke a method, and somewhere deep in the call stack, test again to see if the thread-local variable is set.
 More elaborately, you might need the extent local variable to be a recursion counter.

   The detection of recursion is also useful in the case of flattened
   transactions: any transaction started when a transaction in progress becomes part of the outermost transaction.

-### Contexts of many kinds: the notion of a "current context".

-Java Concurrency in Practice talks about the use of a thread local variable to hold context:
+- *The notion of a "current context"*  — Java Concurrency in Practice talks about the use of a thread local variable to hold context:

   "... containers associate a transaction context with an executing thread for the duration of an EJB call.
 This is easily implemented using a static Thread-Local holding the transaction context: when framework code needs to determine what transaction is currently running, it fetches the transaction context from this ThreadLocal."

   Another example occurs in graphics, where there is a drawing context.
   Extent local variables, because of their automatic cleanup and re-entrancy, are better suited to this than are thread local variables.

 [Generally, the Gods of Java want you to migrate to extent locals.]